-With the potent measurement of fluid flow and the process by the conditions of use all the measurement devices are influenced.
+With the potent measurement of fluid flow and the process by the conditions of use, all the measurement devices are influenced.
 The situations under which the meter will be in practice may have an impossible standard.

 Sigma is fully equipped with instruments like Reference Flow Monitor and Laminar Flow Monitor, for the calibration of Rotameter and Mass Flow Meter.

 Rotameters are widely used in process industries.
 Rotameters are used in systems that involve a liquid or gas travelling through a tube.

 For example, rotameters are used in oil pipelines to measure the flow rate of oil as it is dispersed from one location to another across great distances.
 Portable rotameters can also be constructed to measure the flow rate of large bodies of liquid or gas, such as rivers, oceans, streams, as well as the atmosphere.
 These portable rotameters can simply be dunked into the substance they are measuring in order for a measurement to be taken.

 To cost-effectively handle larger flow rates of liquids or gases, a rotameter can be installed in a bypass line around an orifice plate.
-The differential pressure produced by the orifice causes a relatively low flow through the rotameter that can be a measure of flow through the main pipeline.Key benefits include:
+The differential pressure produced by the orifice causes a relatively low flow through the rotameter that can be a measure of flow through the main pipeline.

-- Rangeability that can be 121/2:1, as compared to 4:1 for dp meters
+- Rangeability that can be 121/2:1, as compared to 4:1 for DP meters

-- Changing the range or cleaning the tube without disassembling the meter or removing it from the bypass line.
+- Changing the range or cleaning the tube, without disassembling the meter or removing it from the bypass line.

-- The rate of flow between the UUT and the calibration standard must be in a steady state.
-Since the flow rate of the standard and the UUT are compared in real time during calibration, the system flow rate should not vary with time.
+- The rate of flow between the UUT and the calibration standard must be in a steady-state.
+Since the flow rate of the standard and the UUT are compared in real-time during calibration, the system flow rate should not vary with time.

 - All media measured by the calibration standard must also be measured by the flowmeter at the same time.
-In other words, there should not be any leaks or significant temperature changes in intermediary volumes that might affect the measurement.
+In other words, there should not be any leaks or significant temperature changes, in intermediary volumes, that might affect the measurement.